- First Description

 Treatment and Course of Behcet’s Disease

-For disease that is confined to mucocutaneous regions (mouth, genitals, and skin), topical steroids and non–immunosuppressive medications such as colchicine may be effective.
-Moderate doses of systemic corticosteroids are also frequently required for disease exacerbations, and some patients require chronic, low doses of prednisone to keep the disease under control.
+For disease that is confined to mucocutaneous regions (mouth, genitals, and skin), topical steroids and non–immunosuppressive medications such as colchicine or dapsone may be effective.
+Apremilast (Otezla) is now FDA-approved for treatment of oral ulcers in Behcet’s.
+Moderate doses of systemic corticosteroids are also frequently required for disease exacerbations.
+Some patients require chronic, low doses of prednisone or conventional immunosuppressives such as (azathioprine) to keep the disease under control.

 In the event of serious end–organ involvement such as eye or central nervous system disease, both high doses of prednisone and some other form of immunosuppressive treatment are usually necessary.
-Immunosuppressive agents used in the treatment of Behcet’s include azathioprine, cyclosporine, cyclophosphamide, and TNF-alpha inhibitors (infliximab, adaliumuab).
-With organ- or life-threatening disease, the combination of prednisone and cyclophosphamide is the preferred therapy.
-In extremely severe cases of refractory Behcet’s, high-dose cyclophosphamide has been used with some success.
+Immunosuppressive agents used in the treatment of Behcet’s include azathioprine, cyclosporine, cyclophosphamide, and TNF-alpha inhibitors (infliximab, adalimumuab).
+Cyclophosphamide is generally used in life-threatening disease, such as central nervous system involvement.
+Blood clots can be another manifestation of Behcet’s, and in some scenarios blood thinners may be used in treatment.